Sanrrone/extractSeq/README.md

 	bash extractSeq.bash contig0001 500 2000 Ecoli.fasta myoutput +

-This means that we dive in file Ecoli.fasta, searching the contig "contig0001" and then extract a sequence on the position 500 to 2000.
+This means that we dive in file Ecoli.fasta, searching the contig "contig0001" and then extract the sequence on the position 500 to 2000.

 Real example:
 In the example folder there is a fasta (Ecoli.fasta), where the contigs names are like: